brunorijsman/dske-python/docs/dske-protocol.md

 that he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.

+### Authentication scheme

+The description of the authentication scheme in the draft is very dense and difficult to understand.
+Similarly, the description in the arXiv paper is rather vague.
+We are not sure that the implementation in our code matches the draft exactly.
+We use a key allocated from the PSRD to compute a Message Authentication Code (MAC).

 ### Local distributor

 The IETF draft contains the concept of a local distributor, which sits between the hub and the